Mike Mermin, LCSW has been in private practice since 2005, and works in Irvington, New York.

 Mike holds a B.A. in Philosophy from Colorado College and a Masters in Social Work from New York University specializing in clinical psychotherapy.
 At NYU, he assisted a study in the effects of 9/11 on children in New York City.

 Mike has studied research-based Mindfulness-based Stress Reduction (MBSR) with Judith Kleber of the NYS Psychiatric Institute.
 Mike has studied Imago Relationship Therapy with founders and directors Harville Hendrix and Helen Hunt.
-He has also completed the year-long training in Interchange Counseling with Steve Bearman in San Francisco.
 Mike studied the Trauma Resiliency Model (TRM) with founder and director Elaine Karas.

 Mike participated in the New York City 9/11 mental health program, counseling survivors and first responders.